Tiny Case Study: Breastmilk's Healing Properties

 Seeing Daniel’s Tiny Health results encouraged Khloe to continue exclusively breastfeeding for as long as possible.
 She ended up breastfeeding for 12 months.

-If you’re wondering whether the conditions during your baby’s birth influenced their microbiome seeding, whether a specific probiotic you’re giving worked, or just to simply witness the magic of your breastfeeding efforts, consider getting Tiny Health’s microbiome tests.
+If you’re wondering whether the conditions during your baby’s birth influenced their microbiome seeding, whether a specific probiotic you’re giving worked, or just to simply witness the magic of your breastfeeding efforts, consider Tiny Health’s microbiome tests for pregnancy and for baby.